 Procedure for Staff with Indoor Environmental Quality Concerns

-Staff with concerns about indoor environmental quality should call the Facilities Office at (541) 463-5216 or e-mail Facilities Office@lanecc.edu.
+Staff with concerns about indoor environmental quality should call the Facilities Office at (541) 463-5000 or email Facilities Office@lanecc.edu.
 The reporting form on the Indoor Environmental Quality web page may also be used.
 At the same time notify the unit manager.

 It is important for staff to report indoor environmental quality concerns.
 Occasionally, an immediate answer cannot be found.
 It is possible that by collecting data of recurring incidents, problems and solutions can be identified.